TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <a id="April272023"></a>
 **April 27, 2023:**
-We have ran Hier-RTLMP macro placer described in this [arXiv paper](https://arxiv.org/abs/2304.11761) on our modern benchmarks.
+We have ran Hier-RTLMP macro placer, as described in the [arXiv paper](https://arxiv.org/abs/2304.11761), on our modern benchmarks.
+The code for Hier-RTLMP is open-sourced [here](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/mpl2).
+We use the default settings to generate the macro placement solutions.
 The results are as follows:

 - **Ariane133-NG45-68%-1.3ns**: Following table and screenshots shows the macro placement result of Ariane133 on NG45, generated using Hier-RTLMP.